da-niao-dan/Python-DS-ToolBox/README.md

 # Save the minimum and maximum values of the col1 column: xmin, xmax
 xmin, xmax = min(data.col1), max(data.col1)

-# Save the minimum and maximum values of the col2 expectancy column: ymin, ymax
+# Save the minimum and maximum values of the col2 column: ymin, ymax
 ymin, ymax = min(data.col2), max(data.col2)

 # Create the figure: plot